oliverfunk/immutable_model/ROADMAP.md

-- TODO: documentation
+# Roadmap

+- Output graphQL query from a model
-- TODO: write tests
+- write tests
-- TODO: Write about supported types, write the readme and contribute
-- todo: build fromjson file generator
+- build model generator from JSON files
-- graphQL query